coalescent-labs/mcastmkt/README.md

 # Listen to Euronext Optiq MDG multicast stream and dump out of sequence or duplicates messages
 mcastmkt euronext listen mdg -a 224.0.212.78:40078 -i eno1

-# Listen to multicast traffinc and dump any received packed to stdout
-mcastmkt any listen -a 224.0.212.78:40078 -i eno1 -d
 ```